2018–2019 Iranian general strikes and protests: June 2018

 On 28 June, sources told Radio Farda that merchants had closed down the Bazaar in the city of Arak.
 Tehran's prosecutor general stated that a large number of protesters had been arrested and would likely face trial.
 Jafar Dolatabadi also stated in an interview that the protesters grievances are not only economic, and that "people are grappling with political and social concerns".

-September
+Later protests

 On 11 September 2018, shopkeepers in Iranian Kurdistan initiated a one-day strike in response to the missile attack by the Iranian Revolutionary Guard Corps on the headquarters of the Kurdistan Democratic Party of Iran, and the execution of Ramin Panahi and two other Kurd activists.
 In response to the strikes, the security forces arrested five Kurdish activists.